zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-bsdf.md

 	\end{cases}
 $$

-Using this formalism, the reflection component of the BSDF can be written as
+Using this formalism, the perfect specular BRDF can be expressed as

 $$ \tag{7c}
 	f_r(\bm{v}, \bm{n}, \bm{l}) =